keul/Allanon/README.rst

 __ https://github.com/kennethreitz/grequests

-If you find other bug or want to ask for a missing feature, use the `product issue tracker`__.
+If you find other bugs or want to ask for missing features, use the `product's issue tracker`__.

 __ https://github.com/keul/Allanon/issues